OpenSDP/sdp_cte_pdp_extension/README.md

 ### Background

 The National Student Clearinghouse’s Postsecondary Data Partnership (PDP) offers important, interactive dashboards that enable institutions of higher education to visualize student outcomes in aggregated and disaggregated forms.
-The Strategic Data Project, in partnership with ResearchEd and with support from the Gates Foundation, has developed a tool to help institutions deepen the insights provided by the PDP and answer additional program-level questions about student success, drawing upon SDP’s postsecondary-focused CTE diagnostic code and analyses.
+The Strategic Data Project, in partnership with ResearchEd and with support from the Gates Foundation, has developed a tool to help institutions deepen the insights provided by the PDP and answer additional program-level questions about student success, drawing upon SDP’s postsecondary-focused SDP-CTE diagnostic code and analyses.

 This tool leverages the fact that the PDP AR files are standardized, making it very easy to adapt this tool's code to each institution and produce reports by plugging PDP data into the tool's code.
 This tool provides a simple starting point to leveraging your PDP AR file and produce new insights, beyond the PDP dashboards.